Gefion family: Properties

 The namesake is 1272 Gefion.
 The family is fairly large, e.g. the Zappala 1995 analysis found about a hundred core members.
 A search of a recent proper element database found 766 objects (about 0.8% of the total) lying within the region defined by the first table above.

 2631 Zhejiang has a diameter of 34 km, and is the largest core member whose diameter has been reliably estimated, although 2911 Miahelena is brighter, and would have a rough diameter of about 47 km, given the same (very low) albedo of 0.025.

-Core members

-The core members identified by the Zappalà HCM method survey are shown in the table at right (minus interlopers).

 Alternative name and interlopers

 Until recently, this family was known as the Ceres family (adj.
 Cererean) or the Minerva family (adj.
 Minervian) after 1 Ceres (the largest asteroid) or 93 Minerva.
 However, spectroscopic analyses showed that these largest members were in fact interlopers in their own family, having a different spectral class from the bulk of the members.
 Other known interlopers are 255 Oppavia, 374 Burgundia, 2507 Bobone, and 2559 Svoboda.
 This left the fairly minor asteroid 1272 Gefion as the lowest-numbered member.